AdobeDocs/marketo.pt-BR/help/marketo/product-docs/administration/additional-integrations/add-adobe-connect-as-a-launchpoint-service.md

 ---

-# Adicionar o Adobe Connect as a [!DNL LaunchPoint] Serviço {#add-adobe-connect-as-a-launchpoint-service}
+# Adicionar o Adobe Connect as a [!DNL LaunchPoint] Service {#add-adobe-connect-as-a-launchpoint-service}

 O Marketo gerencia o registro e a participação no webinário do Adobe Connect.